Chrysippus of Elis: Laius

-The beautiful youth Chrysippus was kidnapped by the exiled Theban prince Laius, his tutor, who was escorting him to the Nemean Games, where the boy planned to compete.
-Instead, Laius carried him off to Thebes and there he raped him, a crime for which he, his city, and his family were later punished by the gods.
+The beautiful Chrysippus lived in his father Pelops' palace in Pisa when Pelops welcomed the exiled Theban prince Laius, who then became the boy's tutor.
+Laius fell in love with the pretty youth, and undertook the responsibility to escort him to the Nemean Games, where the boy planned to compete.
+Instead, Laius carried him off to Thebes and there he raped him, a crime for which he, his city, and his family were cursed.
 Other ones named as Chrysippus' kidnapper include Zeus, and even Theseus.
 (Note: Perhaps merely a mistake as elsewhere Hyginus recounts the standard tale.
 Chrysippus is Theseus' grand-uncle.)
 Laius was credited as the first man to introduce the love of nobleborn boys; this was supposedly the reason why the Thebans considered it a good thing to love the handsome, apparently not discouraged by Laius and Oedipus' fates.

 Chrysippus is carried off by Laius, Apulian red-figure bell-krater c.
 350-340 BC, kept in Altes Museum, Berlin.

 In one version Chrysippus' father Pelops, following his son's abduction, cursed Laius to be killed by one of his own children.
 Pelops also waged a war against Laius in order to get his son back.
 In a different one Chrysippus' half-brothers Atreus and Thyestes caught Laius and retrieved Chrysippus, but Laius excused himself saying he had acted out of love so Pelops pardoned him.
 One late scholiast who cites Peisander (though possibly not the same as the Archaic poet) as his source claims that Chrysippus killed himself with his sword out of shame over what had transpired with Laius.
 A rare version, preserved in scholia and ancient art, bypasses the curse of Pelops entirely; from what can be extracted, the exposed infant Oedipus was adopted not by Polybus and Merope but Hippodamia and Pelops.
 Laius then abducted Oedipus' assumed brother Chrysippus, causing Oedipus to kill Laius.
 Another scholion suggests Oedipus also desired Chrysippus, and fought his father over their common desire.

 Chrysippus' violation by Laius might have been the direct cause behind the Thebans' woes in the lost epic Oedipodea (the ancient poem that recounted the story of Oedipus), as far as it can be reconstructed based on other authors' testimonies.
 Hera, as the goddess of marriage, was enraged at Laius and his unlawful, contrary to traditional marriage, actions, and sent the terrible Sphinx to attack the Thebans in revenge for not punishing the impious Laius, while Oedipus' defeat of her did little to appease the goddess.
+The theory is far from certain, and several other transgressions could have motivated Hera.